sands31/WCS_JavaKata/README.md

 # Hello You

-Create a method which takes a *String* as parameter and returns : Hello *firstname*, where "firstname" is replaced with the argument value, e.g :
+Create a method which takes a *String* as parameter and returns : Hello *first name*, where "first name" is replaced with the argument value, e.g :

 ```
 Hello Barbara